ibm-cloud-docs/speech-to-text/language-resource-ng.md

 {{site.data.keyword.attribute-definition-list}}

-# Working with corpora and custom words for next-generation models
+# Working with corpora and custom words for large speech models and next-generation models
 {: #corporaWords-ng}

-This information is specific to custom models that are based on *next-generation models*.
+This information is specific to custom models that are based on *large speech models and next-generation models*.
 For information about corpora and custom words for custom models that are based on *previous-generation models*, see [Working with corpora and custom words for previous-generation models](/docs/speech-to-text?topic=speech-to-text-corporaWords).
 {: note}

 You populate a custom language model with words by adding corpora to the model or by adding custom words directly to the model.
-You use the same methods and operations for both previous- and next-generation models.
-For more information about adding corpora and custom words to a model, see [Working with corpora for next-generation models](#workingCorpora-ng) and [Working with custom words for next-generation models](#workingWords-ng).
+You use the same methods and operations for large speech models, previous- and next-generation models.
+For more information about adding corpora and custom words to a model, see [Working with corpora for large speech models and next-generation models](#workingCorpora-ng) and [Working with custom words for large speech models and next-generation models](#workingWords-ng).

-Although language model customization is similar in usage and intent for previous- and next-generation models, there are differences between the two types of models at the implementation level.
-To understand how language model customization works for next-generation models, and how you can make the best use of customization, you need a high-level understanding of the differences.
+Although language model customization is similar in usage and intent for large speech models, previous- and next-generation models, there are differences between the three types of models at the implementation level.
+To understand how language model customization works for large speech models and next-generation models, and how you can make the best use of customization, you need a high-level understanding of the differences.

 -   When you create and use a custom language model that is based on a *previous-generation model*, the service relies on words from the custom model to create transcripts that contain domain-specific terms.
 In combination with words from its base vocabulary, the service uses these words from the custom model to predict and transcribe speech from audio.
 You provide the information for a custom language model in the form of corpora, custom words, and grammars.
 The service stores this information in the words resource for the custom model.

--   When you create a custom language model that is based on a *next-generation model*, the services relies on sequences of characters from the custom model to create transcripts that reflect domain-specific terms.
+-   When you create a custom language model that is based on a *large speech model or next-generation model*, the services relies on sequences of characters from the custom model to create transcripts that reflect domain-specific terms.
 In combination with character sequences from the base model, the service uses these series of characters from the custom model to predict and transcribe speech from audio.

     You provide the information for a custom language model in the form of corpora, custom words, and grammars.
 But rather than rely on a words resource that contains these words, the service extracts and stores character sequences from the corpora and custom words.
 The service does not extract and calculate out-of-vocabulary (OOV) words from corpora and custom words.
 The words resource is simply where it stores custom words that you add directly to the model.

-When you develop a custom language model based on a next-generation model, you must still provide corpora and custom words to train the model on domain-specific terminology.
-So the process of creating and training a custom model is largely the same for next-generation and previous-generation models.
+When you develop a custom language model based on a large speech model or next-generation model, you must still provide corpora and custom words to train the model on domain-specific terminology.
+So the process of creating and training a custom model is largely the same for large speech models, next-generation and previous-generation models.

-The following topics describe the rules for providing corpora and custom words for a custom language model that is based on a next-generation model.
+The following topics describe the rules for providing corpora and custom words for a custom language model that is based on large speech models and next-generation models.
 The rules are similar to those for working with a custom model based on a previous-generation model, but some important differences do exist.

 ## The words resource
 {: #wordsResource-ng}